pcarion/cleric/README.md

 Builds are available for MacOS and Windows at: https://github.com/pcarion/cleric/releases

-> **Note:** The version `0.2.0` is not available for Windows.
-The API to kill the inspector is not available on Windows.
-I'll fix this in the next release.
+> **Note:** The version `0.3.0` is available for Windows but has not been tested on Windows.
+Any feedback is welcome.
+The code related to starting and stopping the MCP Inspector should be looked at.

 ## How It Works

 Cleric manages two configuration files: